mawinkler/playground-one/docs/getting-started/configuration.md

 - `Cloud One region name`: Set your Cloud One region here if it is not `trend-us-1`.
 - `Cloud One API Key`: Your Cloud One API Key with full access.
 This is mandatory.

-### Section: Vision One

-Vision One Server & Workload Protection does support the deployment script functionality from Cloud One Workload Security.
-The ECS EC2 cluster can optionally deploy the agent using this mechanism.
-To enable this

-Set/update:

-- `Server & Workload Protection tenant ID`: The tenant ID to use.
-If the tenant ID is omitted the Server & Workload Protection configuration will be skipped.
-- `Server & Workload Protection token`: The token to use
-- `Server & Workload Protection policy ID`: The policy to assign

 Now, continue with the chapter [General Life-Cycle](life-cycle.md).